Diceycle/Arknights-Material-Planner/README.md

 * This has been tested on the english client.
 I have seen that the korean client uses a different font for numbers.
 This might throw off the tool as well, but if enough demand exists for it, I might add a different mode for other regions.
+* Scanning expects numbers attached to the materials.
+For numbers larger than 1000 Arknights starts to abbreviate them to 1k, etc. This breaks the scanning.
 * Since this tool relies on relatively exact pixel measurements, slight changes might throw it off.
 I have tried my best to add leniency but in the end the result is still somewhat fragile.